 In May 2014, the Bancorp entered into five interest rate swap contracts in the notional amount of \$119.1 million for a period of ten years.
 The objective of these interest rate swap contracts, which were designated as hedging instruments in cash flow hedges, was to hedge the quarterly interest payments on the Bancorp's \$119.1 million of Junior Subordinated Debentures that had been issued to five trusts, throughout the ten-year period beginning in June 2014 and ending in June 2024, from the risk of variability of these payments resulting from changes in the three-month LIBOR interest rate.
-The Bancorp pays a weighted average fixed interest rate of 2.61% and receives a variable interest rate of the three-month LIBOR at a weighted average rate of 2.78%.
-As of December 31, 2018, the notional amount of cash flow interest rate swaps was \$119.1 million and their unrealized loss of \$241,000, net of taxes, was included in other comprehensive income compared to unrealized loss of \$1.5 million at December 31, 2017.
-For the year ended December 31, 2018, the periodic net settlement of interest rate swaps included in interest expense was \$539,000 compared to \$1.7 million in 2017.
-As of December 31, 2018, and 2017, the ineffective portion of these interest rates swaps was not significant.
+The Bancorp pays a weighted average fixed interest rate of 2.61% and receives a variable interest rate of the three-month LIBOR at a weighted average rate of 2.26%.
+As of December 31, 2019, the notional amount of cash flow interest rate swaps was \$119.1 million and their unrealized loss of \$3.4 million, net of taxes, was included in other comprehensive income compared to unrealized loss of \$241 thousand at December 31, 2018.
+For the year ended December 31, 2019, the periodic net settlement of interest rate swaps included in interest expense was \$200 thousand compared to \$539 thousand in 2018.
+As of December 31, 2019, and 2018, the ineffective portion of these interest rates swaps was not significant.

-As of December 31, 2018, the Bank's outstanding interest rate swap contracts had a notional amount of \$613.4 million for various terms from two to ten years.
+As of December 31, 2019, the Bank's outstanding interest rate swap contracts had a notional amount of \$579.6 million for various terms from three to ten years.
 The Bank entered into these interest rate swap contracts that are matched to individual fixed-rate commercial real estate loans in the Bank's loan portfolio.
 These contracts have been designated as hedging instruments to hedge the risk of changes in the fair value of the underlying commercial real estate loans due to changes in interest rates.
 The swap contracts are structured so that the notional amounts reduce over time to match the contractual amortization of the underlying loan and allow prepayments with the same pre-payment penalty amounts as the related loan.
-The Bank pays a weighted average fixed rate of 4.72% and receives a variable rate at the one month LIBOR rate plus a weighted average spread of 265 basis points, or at a weighted average rate of 5.07%.
-As of December 31, 2018, and 2017, the notional amount of fair value interest rate swaps was \$613.4 million and \$540.4 million with unrealized gains of \$6.6 million and \$5.0 million, respectively, were included in other non-interest income.
-The amount of periodic net settlement of interest rate swaps increased interest income by \$256,000 in 2018 compared to a decrease in interest income of \$2.4 million in 2017.
-As of December 31, 2018, and 2017, the ineffective portion of these interest rate swaps was not significant.
+The Bank pays a weighted average fixed rate of 4.71% and receives a variable rate at the one month LIBOR rate plus a weighted average spread of 262 basis points, or at a weighted average rate of 4.87%.
+As of December 31, 2019, and 2018, the notional amount of fair value interest rate swaps was \$579.6 million and \$613.4 million with unrealized losses of \$7.2 million and unrealized gains of \$6.6 million, respectively, were included in other non-interest income.
+The amount of periodic net settlement of interest rate swaps increasing interest income was \$996 thousand in 2019 compared to increasing interest income \$256 thousand in 2018.
+As of December 31, 2019, and 2018, the ineffective portion of these interest rate swaps was not significant.